-22. Prior to the first occupation of the development hereby approved full details of both hard and soft landscape works shall be submitted to and approved in writing by the Local Planning Authority, and these works shall thereafter be carried out as approved.
-Details shall include information regarding, as appropriate:

-a) Proposed finished levels or contours;

-b) Means of enclosure;

-c) Hard surfacing materials including details of tonal contrasts between pedestrian, cycle and vehicle priority areas;

-d) Minor artefacts and structures (e.g. Furniture, play equipment, refuse or other storage units, wayfinding measures, signs, lighting etc.); and e) Planting plans including a CAVAT assessment of existing and proposed trees;
+- 22. Prior to the first occupation/use of the development hereby approved full details of both hard and soft landscape works shall be submitted to and approved in writing by the Local Planning Authority, and these works shall thereafter be carried out as approved.
+Details shall include information regarding, as appropriate: - a) Proposed finished levels or contours: - b) Means of enclosure: - c) Hard surfacing materials including details of tonal contrasts between pedestrian, cycle and vehicle priority areas; - d) Minor artefacts and structures (e.g. Furniture, play equipment, refuse or other storage units, wayfinding measures, signs, lighting etc.); and associated with plant and/or grass establishment);